Mobile Covid-19 Vaccinations

 How to Schedule a COVID-19 Vaccine Appointment

-Eligible individuals without an email address can schedule over the phone by calling the CT COVID Vaccine Appointment Assist Line at 877-918-2224.
+Individuals can also schedule over the phone by calling the CT COVID Vaccine Appointment Assist Line at 877-918-2224.
 The Vaccine Appointment Assist Line is available seven days a week from 8:00 a.m. to 8:00 p.m. and will offer a call-back option when all contact specialists are busy serving other callers.

 How are the COVID-19 Vaccines distributed?

 The federal government has implemented a system to order, distribute, and track COVID-19 Vaccines.
 These vaccines are ordered through the CDC.